syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Loading-document.md

 ---
-title: Open PDF file in C# | Syncfusion
+title: Load PDF file in C# | Syncfusion
-description: This page describes how to open PDF file from stream in C# using Syncfusion PDF to image converter library.
+description: This page describes how to load PDF file from stream in C# using Syncfusion PDF to image converter library.
 platform: file-formats
 control: PDF to image
 documentation: UG
 ---
-# Open PDF file in C#
+# Load PDF file in C#

+User can load a PDF as a stream using PdfToImageConverter, and then we can convert the PDF pages into images.

-## Opening an existing PDF document using constructor
+## Loading an existing PDF document using constructor

-You can open an existing document by using PdfToImageConverter class.
-The following example shows how to load an existing document from physical path or stream using constructor.
+You can load an existing document to PdfToImageConverter.
+When creating an instance of the PdfToImageConverter class, pass the PDF document as a stream.
+The following example shows how to load an existing document from stream using the constructor.

 {% tabs %}

 {% highlight c# tabtitle="C#" %}

-//Open an existing PDF document from stream through constructor of `PdfToImageConverter` class.
+//Load an existing PDF document from stream through constructor of `PdfToImageConverter` class.
 FileStream inputPDFStream = new FileStream(@"Input.pdf", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
 PdfToImageConverter imageConverter = new PdfToImageConverter(inputPDFStream);